bijoutrouvaille/tyrex/readme.md

 - `_anything :: Pattern` - matches any character.
 - `_oneOf :: [Char] -> Pattern` - matches any one of the characters in the passed array.
 - `_whitespace = _oneOf " \t\n\r" `

-- `_real :: Pattern` - matches a positive or negative real number
+- `_real :: Pattern` - matches a positive or negative real number.

 ### Quantifier Operators